RKD GroupThinkers Blog

 Cooperative databases (better known as co-ops) are a valuable tool for acquisition in all fundraising seasons but can be especially useful during a recession.
 However, in order to participate, nonprofit organizations must share their donor’s transactional data.
 This continues to be the biggest reason some nonprofits do not participate in co-ops.
 But don’t stop reading.

 We have received a lot of questions from nonprofit organizations about participation in co-ops and how to handle acquisition during this challenging time.
-We’ve complied all of those questions and our answers here in a simple FAQ page.
+We’ve compiled all of those questions and our answers here in a simple FAQ page.

 If you have a question and don’t see it listed here, we welcome you to contact us so we can add it to this list.